Musashi1584/JediClass/JediClassWOTCV2/ReadMe.txt

 As mentioned, all of a lightsaber's stats and abilities - from the aim bonuses to the damage to the armor shred - come from the upgrades.
 But it's not only the stats that are customized by the upgrade: the visual appearance of the saber also changes based upon which upgrades you equip to it.
 This means you have a tremendous amount of freedom to create the lightsaber you want your soldier to wield.

 There are four upgrade categories: crystal, lens, emitter, and cell.
 There are 13 lenses, 13 emitters, 13 cells, and 28 crystals.
-Lenses, emitters, and cells can be built in engineering once you have researched the proper techs, but crystals must be looted from aliens.
-After all, they're glorified rocks.
-You can't exactly build them from metal.
-In addition to the in-game customizability for sabers, every value on the saber upgrades that you might want to modify (and I mean every single one) has been pushed to an ini file for you to play with.
-You want to change the aim bonus of a certain upgrade?
-Go ahead.
-Want to change how much damage it deals?
-There you go.
-Want to make it give you new abilities?
-You got it.
-Want to change its visual model, or what the icon looks like in the menus?
-You can do that too.
-You want to add completely new lightsaber crystals or parts?
-Have fun.
-You have the power to do just about whatever you want to do, right there in the ini file.
-There is an extensive list of instructions there to guide you through each part of the process, and there are 67 existing upgrades to use as a guide.
+Once you build a lightsaber it comes equipped with a ranom choice of upgrades depending on the lightsaber tier.
+You can also loot upgrades from aliens.

 [url=https://docs.google.com/spreadsheets/d/10dBL4yeVK4Dk8z9FLWuNVEtq6D9V8uGXSqtS9r6Gmos/edit#gid=0] All upgrades in detail [/url]